 Graduated “Step Up” Visitation Plan

-In a graduated or “step up” parenting plan, the noncustodial parent is allowed more and more time with the children on an incremental basis and generally contingent upon prerequisites being accomplished prior to each step.
-The prerequisite to stepped up visitation could be the child reaching a certain age, the parent exercising a certain number of visits, the parent obtaining a larger living space etc…
+In a graduated or “step up” parenting plan, the noncustodial parent is allowed more and more time with the children on an incremental basis.
+This is generally contingent upon prerequisites being accomplished prior to each step.
+The prerequisite to stepped up visitation could be the child reaching a certain age, the parent exercising a certain number of visits, the parent obtaining a larger living space etc.

 In some cases, due to either an adverse relationship with a child or issues with substance abuse, emotional abuse, or domestic violence, one or both parents can only visit with their children under the supervision of another adult.
-In these types of cases special schedules need to be set up that work for both parents, the children, and the supervisor.
+In these types of cases, special schedules must be established, and they must work for all parties involved; this includes both parents, the children, and the supervisor.

-Cases involving supervised visitation see generally between 4 and 8 hours per week for the visits to occur with the remaining time being spent with the custodial parent.
+Parents with supervised visitation rights generally see their children for between 4 and 8 hours per week.
+All of the child’s remaining time is spent with the custodial parent.
 The goal is always to get the supervised parent into a place that he or she can be relieved from the requirement of supervision if at all possible.